Distributed Splunk overview

 Splunk provides a few key tools to help manage a distributed deployment:

 - Deployment server.
 This Splunk component provides a way to centrally manage configurations and content updates across your entire deployment.
 See "About deployment server" for details.

 - Deployment monitor.
 This app can help you manage and troubleshoot your deployment.
 It tracks the status of your forwarders and indexers and provides early warning if problems develop.
-See "About deployment monitor" for details.
+Read the Deploy and Use Splunk Deployment Monitor App manual for details.

 What comes next